-Full-Time Employee - An individual who has: (1) satisfactorily completed a probationary period and (2) been scheduled to regularly work at least 40 hours per week on a non-temporary basis.
+Full-time Employee - An individual that has (1) satisfactorily completed a probationary period and (2) been scheduled to regularly work at least 40 hours per week on a non-temporary basis.

-Part-Time Employee - An individual who is scheduled to regularly work 30 hours or less.
+Part-Time Employee - An individual that is scheduled to regularly work 30 hours or less \. (need to define whether or not they will be put on probation or not)